magiccodingman/TruthSEO.Snapshot/README.md

 ## Index Page Suggestion

-Not your index.html but your routed and hydrated index page that is your base `/` route.
+Not your physical `index.html`, but your hydrated homepage route (`/`) — the one users and bots actually see.
 For the snapshot you do need to have a `truthseo-snapshot-ready` tag as that's the initiator for the snapshot system to know it is loaded as it always starts from origin.
 But I suggest on your hydrated index page you add:
 ```html
 <truthseo-snapshot-ready>
     <meta name="robots" content="noindex, follow" />